Ensure empty O2 cylinders are stored separately and policies are clear

 “Keep in mind if there is a separate storage room with a one-hour rating, you can store more than 300 cubic feet per smoke zone, as the cylinders in the fire-rated room do not count in the total.
 Also, some hospitals use UL one-hour rated cylinder storage cabinets to store full cylinders,” such as on a busy ICU unit, says Allen.
 “Technically the hospital could have 12 full oxygen cylinders in the smoke zone and another 12 full inside the UL rated cabinet and still could comply with the 300 cubic feet requirement.”

-As for partially full cylinders, their storage location is up to the organization, notes Brad Keyes, CHSP, founder of Keyes Life Safety Compliance, which was recently acquired by Compliance One Group in Kalamazoo, Michigan.
+As for partially full cylinders, their storage location is up to the organization, notes Brad Keyes, CHSP, founder of Keyes Life Safety Compliance.

 However, “a policy should be written that clearly identifies where partially full cylinders are stored,” says Keyes.